Scalingo/documentation/src/_posts/languages/php/2000-01-01-dependencies.md

 libraries a project depends on.

-If you want the platform to use Composer to manage your dependencies, make sure to include both the `composer.json` and the `composer.lock` file in your codebase.
+If you want the platform to use Composer to manage your dependencies, make sure to include both the `composer.json` and the `composer.lock` files in your codebase.

 ## Declaring Dependencies